 Most fainting goat nannies are extremely maternal, breed year-round, and have an excellent kidding live birth ratio.

 Kidding and milk production seems to come both naturally and easy to Myotonic goats, as well.

 These heavy parasite-resistant goats weigh about 200 pounds on average, regardless of sex, once they reach maturity.

 These miniature goats were once thought to be merely popular petting zoo attractions.
 They arrived in the United States during the 1950s aboard a ship from South Africa – along with the big cats they were supposed to feed on the way to American zoos.

 Pygmy goats are very muscular for their compact size.
-On average, a mature female Pygmy goat weighs in around 60 to 86 pounds.
+A mature female Pygmy goat weighs around 60 to 86 pounds.

 Meat Goat Nutritional Needs